pkt-cash/www.pkt.cash/index.md

 # PKT.cash
 <small>*so cash*</small>

-PKT is a fork of bitcoin with it's own genesis block, it's designed for mesh networking.
+PKT is a fork of bitcoin with it's own genesis block.
 It uses [PacketCrypt](https://github.com/cjdelisle/PacketCrypt) proof of work which requires internet bandwidth in order to mine and it has a *network steward* address which receives 20% of every coinbase.

 ## What is a network steward?
 The network steward is an address which gets 20% of every new block-mine so that the developers can <s>have lamborghinis</s> finance the building of mesh network technology.
 Unlike a premine or founder's fee, the recipient of the network steward payout can be changed by a PoS vote.